-Top 10 Best Christmas Gifts for Hikers 2017
+Top 10 Best Birthday Gifts for Hikers 2018

-Christmas is coming!
-Have a hiking fanatic in your inner circle?
+Have a hiking fanatic in your inner circle you want to find the perfect birthday gift for?
 We’ve put together an awesome gift guide for you to surprise your outdoorsmen and hiking enthusiast friends and family.
 There’s all sorts of gear here that’s bound to get the hikers in your life seriously excited!
 Whether your favorite hiker needs boots, camping gear, or even a new backpack, we’ve got you covered with some great products to choose from.
-Check out some of the outrageous deals we’ve tracked down for this gift list and be a holiday hero this Christmas!
+Make sure to check out our other gift lists for fishermen, hunters and survivalists too if you’re shopping for a versatile outdoorsman who does more than just hike.
+You’ll be impressed with some of the outrageous deals we’ve tracked down for this gift list — make this one a birthday to remember!

 1. Kelty Redwing 50L Backpack

 I really dig the design of this backpack by Kelty and think it would make a righteous gift.
 I’ve owned this backpack for a few months now and as a highly active outdoorsmen it has served me excellently so far.
 It’s comparable to a regular style backpack but has all the features you would want in a nice hiking pack.
-At 50 liters it’s large enough to backpack with in some contexts but probably better used as a day pack for most scenarios.
+At 50 liters it’s large enough to backpack with in a lot of scenarios.
 The main compartment, side pouches and side pockets all add up to quite a bit of capacity that’s easily organized.
 The back panel is designed with airflow in mind to keep you cool on the trail and the shoulder and waist straps are also ventilated for added breathability.
 This bag is compatible with a hydration system so whoever your gifting it to can plan on bringing some water along the convenient and easy way — ready to drink from within the pack!
 This intermediate sized bag also loads from the front and top, so it’s a breeze to get in and out of.
 I personally think this bag is the ideal size for taking along a good bit of gear on the trail without becoming cumbersome.
 At around $100 Kelty offers a great value on this one.
-If you like the idea of gifting a backpack but this isn’t the one then check out our Top 10 Best Hiking Backpacks list or our Top 10 Best Small Hiking Backpacks list — there’s some great options there.
+If you like the idea of gifting a backpack but this isn’t the one, then check out our Top 10 Best Hiking Backpacks list or our Top 10 Best Small Hiking Backpacks list — there’s some great options there.

 Price: $84.68 — $124.95 & Free Shipping (up to 32 percent off MSRP)